A Tourist's View of Tombstone Arizona

-Of course like most of my generation I learned the names of places in America before I learned those of my own country because on our weekly visits to the cinema.
+Like most of my generation I learned the names of places in America watching cowboy films at the cinema.
+I was more familiar with some of the American place names of those of my own country.

-Every week there was at least one cowboy film and so we grew up hearing the names of towns such as Dodge, Silver City, and Tucson to name but a few.
+Every week there was at least one cowboy film at our local cinema.
+So we grew up hearing the names of towns such as Dodge, Silver City, and Tucson to name but a few.

-Many of the cowboys that we saw on television series and in the films were actually based on real people and some of the story lines had been based on real events.
+Many of the cowboys that we saw on television series and in the films were actually based on real people.
+Some of the story lines were based on real events like those in Tombstone.

 Gunfight at the OK Corral